|Acrolinx Server||4.3, 4.4, 4.5, 4.6, 4.7, 5.0, 5.1, 5.2, 5.3, 5.4, 5.4|

-The language servers and the SEO server use web services to communicate with the core server.
+The language servers and Analytics server use web services to communicate with the core server.
 You can secure the communication between the servers with HTTPS.
 All connections between core server and other servers are automatically re-established when you restart a server.

 The Language Servers

 For each supported language, you'll need at least one language server.
 All language processing is done on the language servers.
 When a language server starts, it connects to the configured core server through web services.
 The core server then sends everything that the language server needs to check a document, such as the correct configuration and resources.

 You can install Language servers on the same host as the core server or on different hosts.
 A distributed setup helps to scale your Acrolinx installation when the checking load becomes too much for a single host.

 The Analytics Server